Chanel looks to traditional South Korean style for cruise line

-SEOUL (Reuters) - French fashion house Chanel looked to traditional South Korean dress for its 2015/2016 cruise collection, unveiling a colorful inter-seasonal line at a catwalk show in Seoul on Monday.
+SEOUL, May 4 (Reuters) - French fashion house Chanel looked to traditional South Korean dress for its 2015/2016 cruise collection, unveiling a colourful inter-seasonal line at a catwalk show in Seoul on Monday.

 Cruise collections, originally designed for wealthy fashionistas holidaying on yachts or cruises during the winter months, are lines produced by stylists in addition to twice-yearly seasonal collections.